Associate a Passage Retrieval (CPR) model with a query pipeline

 CPR model association advanced configuration

-You can use the CPR model association advanced configuration to modify the maximum number of items that the CPR model considers when retrieving the relevant text segments (passages) from which your LLM will generate outputs.
+Modify the maximum number of items that the CPR model considers when retrieving the relevant passages.

 Modifying the default values for the model association advanced parameters may result in unintended model behavior following a model version upgrade. |